jrochkind/attr_json/README.md

 Anything you can do with `jsonb_contains` should be handled by a [postgres `USING GIN` index](https://www.postgresql.org/docs/9.5/static/datatype-json.html#JSON-INDEXING) (I think! can anyone help confirm/deny?).
+To be sure, I recommend you
-Check out `to_sql` on any query to see what jsonb SQL it generates, and figure out what it will do.
+investigate: Check out `to_sql` on any query to see what jsonb SQL it generates, and explore if you have the indexes you need.

 ## Nested/Structured/Compound data